ekohe/wulin_master/README.md

     end

-In above code, action :add_detail must have two neccessary option, `model` and `screen`, `model` specifies what kind of record you want to add, `screen` is the screen that contains the grid which you can pick records from.
+In above code, action :add_detail must have two neccessary option, `model` and `screen`, `model` specifies what kind of record you want to add, `screen` is the screen that contains the grid which you can pick records from. add_detail action can has the option `reload_master`, if set to true, once finish adding the detail records, the master grid will be reloaded automatically. (this option can also be applied to :delete action when it is used as 'remove detail').

 ##### detail_model option